mayurOciSA/oci_s2s/README.md

 ## How to Deploy

-1. Download or clone the repo to your local machine
+1. Clone the repo to your local machine.
   ```sh
   git clone -b "ipsec+bgp" git@github.com:mayurOciSA/oci_s2s.git
   ```